 Raising healthy teenagers is no easier than raising healthy toddlers.
 The fueling challenges are just different.
 For example, yesterday my teenager ate an entire tray of lasagna for his after school “snack.”
 I came home as he was finishing up, and the first words out of his mouth while he stood over a sink of dirty dishes was, “what’s for dinner, mom?”
 Sigh.
 It seems like teenagers are always hungry but not always interested (or have the time) to put together their own meal.
 You want them to be independent, but you don’t want them to always choose chips and cookies.
 Here are a couple fueling strategies I’ve learned over the years for feeding kids who seem to grow inches overnight.

 Want meal planning help for feeding your own family?
-We’re here to help – contact us by filling out the form at the bottom of THIS PAGE.
+We’re here to help – check out our meal planning service!

 Find Nutritious Ways to Fill Their Bellies